Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Introduction

 where $\mu,\sigma,\rho:[0,T] \times \R\to\R$ are (at least) measurable functions, $T\in(0,\infty)$, $W=(W(t))_{t\in[0,T]}$ is a standard Wiener process, and $N=(N(t))_{t\in[0,T]}$ is a homogeneous Poisson process with intensity $\lambda>0$ on a filtered probability space $(\Omega, \F, (\mathcal{F}_t)_{t\geq 0},\P)$ with a filtration $(\mathcal{F}_t)_{t\geq 0}$ that satisfies the usual conditions.
 Furthermore, we assume $p\in [2,\infty)$ and $X_0$ to be an $\F_0$-measurable random variable with $\E[|X_0|^{2p}]<\infty$.

 Due to their numerous applications in mathematical finance, control theory, and the modelling of energy markets, cf. \cite{PBL2010,PS20,PSF21,situ2005}, jump-diffusion SDEs continue to gain scientific interest.
-Only in very special cases exact solutions are available.
+Exact solutions are only available in very special cases.
 It is therefore important to develop efficient (or even in some sense optimal) numerical algorithms.

-In this paper, we define the randomized Milstein algorithm, which is a Milstein-type scheme that uses randomization of the drift coefficient in time.
-We prove $L^p$-error and optimality of the scheme applied to SDE \eqref{SDE}.
-We provide appropriate upper and lower error estimates in the multidimensional case, extending the findings from \cite{Clark1980}.
-In the case that only a finite number of evaluations of $W$ and $N$ are allowed, this enables us to address the problem of the optimal approximation of jump-diffusion type L\'evys' areas.
-As these L\'evys' areas are naturally present in approximation schemes for jump-diffusion SDEs, our result implies lower error bounds.
-Analysis of the lower bounds and optimality is provided in the Information-Based Complexity (IBC) framework, see \cite{TWW88}.
-This setting is widely used for investigating optimal algorithms for approximation of solutions of SDEs, see, for example, \cite{Heinrich2019,Hertling2001,PMPP2014}, \cite{PMPP2017,Morkisz2020,PP2015,PP20152,PP2016,Przybylowicz2021,MY20}.
+The current paper serves this purpose by providing a novel numerical scheme -- the randomized Milstein scheme.
+In contrast to the classical Milstein scheme, the drift coefficient is randomized in time, that is, instead of some time grid point $t_i$ we plug a realization of $\xi_i\colon \Omega \to [t_i,t_{i+1}]$ into $\mu$.
+This usually improves the convergence order.
+We prove upper and lower error bounds and obtain $L^2$-optimality.

-The approximate the solutions of SDEs using randomized algorithms is, for example, studied in \cite{PMPP2014,PMPP2017,PP2015,PP20152,Przybylowicz2021}, where the authors consider the randomized Euler--Maruyama scheme for SDEs in the jump-free case, and provide error bounds and optimality results.
+Randomized algorithms are, for example, studied in \cite{PMPP2014,PMPP2017,PP2015,PP20152,Przybylowicz2021}, where the authors consider the randomized Euler--Maruyama scheme for SDEs in the jump-free case, and provide error bounds and optimality results.
 The articles \cite{eisenmann2018} and \cite{Heinrich2019} discuss the properties of randomized quadrature rules used for approximating stochastic It\^o integrals.
-Error bounds and optimality results of the randomized Milstein scheme for SDEs without jumps were investigated in \cite{Morkisz2020} and \cite{kruse2018}.
-The latter constructed a two-stage version of the randomized Milstein scheme and examined its error.
-In this paper we extend the results from \cite{Morkisz2020} and \cite{Clark1980} to provide results for jump-diffusion SDEs.
+Error bounds and optimality results of the randomized Milstein scheme for SDEs without jumps are investigated in \cite{Morkisz2020} and \cite{kruse2018}.
+The latter construct a two-stage version of the randomized Milstein scheme and examine its error.
+Furthermore, \cite{Biswas2022} study a randomized Milstein scheme for McKean-Vlasov SDEs with common noise.
+In the current paper we extend the results from \cite{Morkisz2020} and \cite{Clark1980} to provide results for jump-diffusion SDEs.

+Analysis of the lower bounds and optimality is usually provided in the Information-Based Complexity (IBC) framework, see \cite{TWW88}.
+This setting is widely used for investigating optimal algorithms for approximation of solutions of SDEs, for example in \cite{Heinrich2019,Hertling2001,PMPP2014,PMPP2017,Morkisz2020,PP2015,PP20152,PP2016,Przybylowicz2021,MY20}.